google/opencasebook/trademarks.md

     publish the code publicly under an open source license?
 To email the code privately?
-Does the court suggest that affirmative steps are required to avoiding ceding software to the public domain when publicly distributing software for free?"
+Does the court suggest that affirmative steps are required to avoiding ceding software to the public domain when publicly distributing software for free?

 1. What does it mean to purchase trademark rights in an unregistered trademark?
-    Planetary Motion began using cool mail after Techsplosion, and purchased rights from Darrah only after the filing of its claims and Techsplosion's counterclaims.
+    Planetary Motion began using Coolmail after Techsplosion, and purchased rights from Darrah only after the filing of its claims and Techsplosion's counterclaims.
 What effect does this have in the analysis?

 ### Fair Use Defense to Trademark Infringement: Nominative Use

-Nominative use is one of trademark law's most important balances between consumer protection and the interests of free expression.
-Nominative use permits the use of a trademark -- even in commercial contexts -- if it is the most accurate way to refer to a brand without misleading consumers as to the source of a good or service.
+In trademark law, nominative use is one of the most important balances between consumer protection and free expression.
+Nominative use permits the use of a trademark -- even in commercial contexts -- if it is the most accurate way to refer to a good or service without misleading consumers as to its source.

 The three-part test for nominative use was first laid out in _New Kids on the Block_:[^51]